joj-macho/Pygame-Playground/color-and-styling/README.md

 - **Handle Game/Program Logic:**
     - In the "Color Transitions" program, this section calculates colors based on time to create smooth transitions.
     - In the "Gradient Background" program, this section creates a gradient by adjusting color based on the vertical position.
+    - In the "Random Pixel Colors" program, it continuously generates random pixel colors.

 - **Update the Display:**
     - Clear the display surface before drawing new content on the screen.